 Development, particularly in the relations of government to business corporations.

 I have published work on the development of state incorporation laws, and on the development

 of federal regulation in the early twentieth century.
 I am one of four pre-law advisors

 on campus, and I serve on the University Senate.
 I have lived in Seattle, Buenos

 Aires, New York City, Austin, and Milwaukee.

 Ph.D., SUNY, Buffalo

 716-673-3885 | email@example.com

-Since arriving at Fredonia, I have held a number of administrative positions, including chairperson of the Department of Political Science, Dean of Liberal Studies, Founding Director and Professor in Residence of the Albany Semester Intern Program, and Founding Director of the School of Business.
+Since arriving at Fredonia, I have held a number of administrative positions, including chairperson of the Department of Politics and International Affairs, Dean of Liberal Studies, Founding Director and Professor in Residence of the Albany Semester Intern Program, and Founding Director of the School of Business.
 I teach in the field of political philosophy and American politics.
 I am the recipient of the SUNY Chancelllor's Award for Excellence in Teaching.
 In 2007, I was promoted to the rank of SUNY Distinguished Teaching Professor.
 My published work includes articles on the political philosophy of Thomas Hobbes, democratic theory, the American presidency, and Herman Melville.
 The Divided Mind of American Liberalism (Lexington Books, 2002) is a study of divisions within American liberal thought in the 20th century.
 In 1999, I established Fredonia's Mock Trial team, which competes in competitions sponsored by the American Mock Trial Association.

 Ph.D., University of Chicago